visanalexandru/RISC-V-Emulator/README.md

 - [x] [ECALL](processor.py#L443) - system call instruction
 - [x] [LW](processor.py#L457) - load word from memory
 - [x] [SW](processor.py#L474) - store word to memory

+## Implementation details

+You can see how each CPU cycle is executed [here](processor.py#L121).
+The program memory is simulated using a big byte array.
+The class that manages the memory can be found [here](memory.py).

+Each cycle, a new instruction is fetched from memory, by reading a new 32-bit WORD from the address given by PC.
+Next, the CPU [decodes](processor.py#L136) the new instruction and [executes](processor.py#L327) it.